18 Apr ARE YOU SALVE SAAVY?

 If chosen correctly, a CBD topical can be most effective because it is applied directly to the localized area.
 Finally, the topical method works rapidly, because it is not ingested and bypasses the digestive system.

 Some last points to be made when shopping for CBD topicals.
 CBD creams and lotions can be effective, too, but are water based moisturizing agents that allow for a broader pass over a skin area.
 However, it is the salves and balms that use a natural wax with a fatty oil base ( usually beeswax) that carries the CBD in a more therapeutic medicinal manner.
 Beeswax is fine but, candelilla wax is 100% vegan and a native plant to Mexico.
 It is often preferred for sensitive skin.
 The ingredient coconut oil is proven to be one of the most effective carriers of CBD.
 Coconut oil has a high content of fatty acids and the more fatty acids, the more CBD it can carry throughout your system.
 Finally, a CBD topical will not get you “high” and has been effective for many, many consumers.
 Please keep an open mind and explore different products at different strengths and be consistent in daily applications.
-Our skin has its own Endocannabinoid System (and CBD interacts wonderfully with the natural receptors in the ECS which exists in every cell type.
 We recommend a salve, a balm, ointment (which can be interchangeable terms) that contains a wax base, supplemented with a coconut oil carrier.
 Research a solid, reputable source of CBD purity and clarity derived from hemp.
 As for the sticky texture, we are confident that it is well worth it to overcome any pain!